Minebench/Tresor/README.md

 # Tresor
-A Vault compatible abstraction library for Bukkit plugins
+A Vault compatible abstraction library for Bukkit plugins.

+Currently a work in progress.
+Take a look at the lists below at which features are implemented and should already work.

 ## Features
-- UUID compatible
+- [x] UUID compatible
-- Run multiple service provider (economy/permission/etc.) and map specific service provider to be used by certain plugins
+- [x] Run multiple service provider (economy/permission/etc.) and set different providers for different plugins
-- Fallback to other service providers
+- [x] Fallback to other service providers
-- (Maybe: BungeeCord support)
+- [ ] (Maybe: BungeeCord support)

 ## Included Abstractions
-- Economy
+- [x] Economy
-- Permissions
+- [x] Permissions
-- Chat
+- [x] Chat
-- UUID/Username storage and lookup
+- [ ] UUID/Username storage and lookup
-- Local Namechange storage and lookup
+- [ ] Local Namechange storage and lookup
-- Item data storage
+- [ ] Item data storage

 ## License
 Tresor is licensed under [LGPL v3.0](https://github.com/Minebench/Tresor/blob/master/LICENSE)